SYMBOTIC SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Against...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
-08, 2025 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until February 3, 2025 to file lead plaintiff applications in a securities class action lawsuit against Symbotic Inc. (the“Company”) (NasdaqGM: SYM), if they purchased the Company's securities between February 8, 2024 and November 26, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Jan.
+10, 2025 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until February 3, 2025 to file lead plaintiff applications in a securities class action lawsuit against Symbotic Inc. (the "Company") (NasdaqGM: SYM), if they purchased the Company's securities between February 8, 2024 and November 26, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the District of Massachusetts.

 Get Help